Milkdown/milkdown/gh-pages/pages/plugins/integrating-plugins.md

-# Building Plugins
+# Integrating Plugins

-We provide some methods for users to build different types of plugins.
+We provide some methods for users to integrate exists plugins of remark and prosemirror.

 ---